willGauntletAi/many-notes/README.md

   mariadb-data:
 ```

-Make sure to change the passwords and feel free to customize anything else if you know what you're doing.
+Make sure to change the passwords and feel free to change anything else if you know what you're doing.
 Read the customization section below before continue.
 Then run:

 ```shell
 docker compose up -d